RBhoure0102/Restaurant-Data-Analysis/README.md

 Tests if price range is related to offering online delivery and table booking, and whether higher-priced restaurants are more likely to provide these services, revealing how service levels vary across budget and premium segments.​

+# Conclusion

+A restaurant dataset containing 9,551 rows and 21 columns, later cleaned to 9,542 records after handling missing values.

+The analysis across all three levels shows that North Indian, Chinese, and Fast Food are the most preferred cuisines, with many restaurants offering these in combination.
+Most restaurants are budget or mid-priced and are heavily concentrated in a few major cities.
+Ratings mainly fall between 3.0 and 4.0, and restaurants offering online delivery tend to receive higher ratings.
+Customer reviews are mostly positive but very short, and votes show only a weak link to rating.
+Service availability varies by price level—premium restaurants focus on table booking, while mid-range ones offer more online delivery.
+Overall, the data reveals clear trends in cuisine demand, customer behavior, and service patterns across different restaurant categories.